Perturbed Double Machine Learning: Nonstandard Inference Beyond the Parametric Length: Perturbed DML: High-Dimensional Linear Models

 {Strictly speaking, ${\rm CI}$ may not be a continuous interval.
-However, since in practice it is most often so, we will, with slight abuse of terminology and notation, refer to it simply as an interval.}

-In practice, choosing the constant $c^*$ and the right sparsity coefficients $s_\gamma$ and $s_\eta$ appearing in $\rho_n$ is highly non-trivial.
-Instead, we propose to simply filter out the Wald intervals corresponding to the $100 \cdot \pi^* \%$ largest $|\widehat\beta^\m - \widehat\beta|$.
-Mathematically, we modify the filtering set in \eqref{eq: filtering 2} as follows,
+However, since in practice it is most often so, we will refer to it as an interval.} In practice, choosing $c^*$ and the right sparsity coefficients $s_\gamma$ and $s_\eta$ in $\rho_n$ is non-trivial.
+Instead, we propose to filter out the intervals corresponding to the $100 \cdot \pi^* \%$ largest $|\widehat\beta^\m - \widehat\beta|$ and modify \eqref{eq: filtering 1} as follows:

-where $q^*$ is the empirical $\pi^*$-quantile of the distribution of $|\widehat\beta^\m - \widehat\beta|$.
+where $q^*$ is the empirical $\pi^*$-quantile of $\{|\widehat\beta^\m - \widehat\beta|\}_{1\leq m\leq M}$.
 In simulations, we find that the procedure is rather insensitive to $\pi^*$ {if $\pi^*\geq 0.95$}; so we take $\pi^* = 0.95$ unless otherwise specified.
-See Section \ref{sec:tuning parameters} for further discussion on hyperparameter tuning.
 We further compare the confidence intervals constructed with the above two filtering sets using simulated data in Section \ref{sec: compare ci with bias bound}.

+We illustrate the construction of our union interval in Figure \ref{fig:union ci}.
+We simulate data as in Example 1 with $n=1000$, $s=100$.
+We implement our procedure with $M=100$, which is smaller than our proposed default value $M=500$, for illustration clarity, and choose $\pi^* = 0.95$ as the filtering cutoff.